minhhoccode111/todo-list-top/README.md

     - **WE CANNOT STORE FUNCTIONS IN JSON**, so we'll have to figure out **how to add methods back to our object properties once we fetch them**

 ## Check Mate Documentation:

+## Check Mate ideas to implement:

+- Sort by createdDate
+- Sort by dueDate
+- Sort by done
+- Sort by isTimeExpired
+- Add Note project to write notes on different app state(not just Todo project)
+- Implement an efficiency way to do stuffs without loop and loop and loop and forever loop (I mean loop too much!)

 ## Live Demos